rustic-rs/rustic_server/README.md

 ## About

-A REST server built in rust for use with rustic and restic.
+A REST server built in rust for use with rustic and rustic.

 Works pretty similar to [rest-server](https://github.com/restic/rest-server).
 Most features are already implemented.